-A relatively small portion of time and money built the core infrastructure for and directly maintains the blockade.
-Perhaps half a dozen indigenous residents anchor the ongoing tasks of guarding the bridge checkpoint, patrolling for aerial intrusion, providing for the camp via subsistence activities, and meeting and presenting in opposition to the pipelines, doing some of it directly plus organizing up to a dozen full-time equivalent volunteers.
+A relatively small portion of time and money built the core infrastructure for and directly maintained the blockade.
+Perhaps half a dozen indigenous residents anchored the ongoing tasks of guarding the bridge checkpoint, patrolling for aerial intrusion, providing for the camp via subsistence activities, and meeting and presenting in opposition to the pipelines, doing some of it directly plus organizing up to a dozen full-time equivalent volunteers.

 Before having their territory forced open by the RCMP, this tiny group blocked multiple pipelines for 8 years.
 Even in 2019 and 2020, only Transcanada’s Coastal Gaslink Pipeline was under construction, and not until 2021 did Chevron float plans to revive its Pacific Trail Pipeline.
 The Unist’ot’en Camp is a prime example of minimum intervention for maximum impact.

 The Wet’suwet’en people continue to fight the pipelines in court, but they have low odds of winning in a system rigged for corporations and profit.
 Likely, only further action “outside of the box” can permanently halt the pipelines.